NVIDIA/NVFlare/docs/programming_guide/execution_api_type/client_api.rst

 Different configurations are available for each type of executor.

 Definition lists:

-in-process executor configuration
-    will discuss in 2.5.0 release

 subprocess launcher Executor configuration
     In the config_fed_client in the FLARE app, in order to launch the training script we use the